arminmarth/Armin-Marth-Resume/2025/job_applications/opal_healthcare/opal_healthcare_ict_support_resume.md

 - Conducted end-user training sessions on new systems and applications, improving user adoption and reducing support calls
 - Collaborated with third-party vendors to resolve complex technical issues and coordinate service delivery

+### Dandana Reception, Liverpool, NSW
+**Bar Staff** | 2023
+- Managed point-of-sale systems and troubleshot technical issues during service
+- Maintained accurate digital inventory records using venue management software

+### Combined Strata, Sydney, NSW
+**Admin Support** | 2020 – 2022
+- Provided first-level technical support for staff, resolving hardware and software issues promptly
+- Maintained and troubleshot office equipment including computers, printers, and network devices
+- Trained staff on productivity software and implemented efficiency-enhancing technical solutions
+- Managed IT vendor relationships and coordinated technical service delivery
+- Implemented backup solutions using local NAS and cloud infrastructure to ensure data protection

+### ASHM (Non-profit organisation for health professionals), Sydney, NSW
+**Project Officer – Executive Support** | 2017 – 2018
+- Provided technical support for the Moodle-based e-Learning platform, ensuring secure access and data protection
+- Implemented security measures for sensitive health professional data in compliance with industry regulations
+- Supported secure data management practices and maintained data integrity across systems
+- Assisted in developing security protocols for handling confidential committee communications
+- Collaborated with IT teams to address security vulnerabilities in organisational systems

 ### APCD / PLOY, Sydney, NSW
-**IT Support Specialist** | 2015 – 2022
+**IT Support** | 2015 – 2016
-- **Hospital IT Help Desk (2018-2022):** Worked as a contractor at a hospital IT help desk, logging calls and troubleshooting connectivity issues for doctors and nurses workstations
+- **Hospital IT Help Desk:** Worked as a contractor at a hospital IT help desk, logging calls and troubleshooting connectivity issues for doctors and nurses workstations
-- **Hospital IT Support (2018-2022):** Performed user provisioning, logged and escalated tickets according to priority, and conducted secure data wipes of laptops to be decommissioned
+- **Hospital IT Support:** Performed user provisioning, logged and escalated tickets according to priority, and conducted secure data wipes of laptops to be decommissioned
-- **Aged Care Facilities Specialist (2016-2018):** Deployed to a dozen aged care facilities to identify and map out networking data points used by nurses stations and admin staff throughout the buildings
+- **Aged Care Facilities Specialist:** Deployed to a dozen aged care facilities to identify and map out networking data points used by nurses stations and admin staff throughout the buildings
-- **Thin Client Deployment (2016-2018):** Deployed Wyse thin client terminals to identified locations, configured network boot, tested functionality, and educated users on proper use
+- **Thin Client Deployment:** Deployed Wyse thin client terminals to identified locations, configured network boot, tested functionality, and educated users on proper use
-- **Healthcare IT Support (2015-2016):** Provided comprehensive technical support for healthcare clients, resolving hardware and software issues
 - Installed and configured new PCs and hardware for multiple client sites, ensuring proper setup and functionality
 - Prepared and executed backup procedures and restored user data when required
 - Troubleshot Electronic Health Record (EHR) issues and resolved mechanical hardware problems